jp-sypniewski/JetsProject/README.md

 #### Lessons Learned

-- (Copied from Food Truck) Readability of code - everything for this project can be kept inside a main, but refactoring into methods provides drastically increased readability.
+- Readability of code - everything for this project can be kept inside a main, but refactoring into methods provides drastically increased readability.
-- Array sizing issues - since the user can input 5 or less trucks, the initial array is created to hold the maximum number of FoodTruck objects.
-When calling methods to iterate over the array, the loop iterates until the count of objects actually entered rather than the entire array.
-- Object instatiation from user input - the FoodTruck object requires three pieces of input from the user.
-This program holds the user input in local variables until all input for an object in collected, then the object is instatiated.
-Alternatively, the object could be instatiated prior to user input with an empty constructor.
-This would require setters as the fields within FoodTruck are set to private.
+- 'instanceof' - allows for a confirmation of 'is-a' class-type in a much more readable format than e.g. ArrayList.Object.getClass.getSimpleName.equals("ClassName")

 #### Potential Updates

-- (Copied from Food Truck) Open project to more food establishment types than food trucks through utilization of superclasses.
-- Defined interface for FoodTruckApp class would allow for development of other establishment-rating classes.
+- interface for the application